On this page

 Will businesses be required to complete and display coronavirus (COVID-19) checklists similar to those enforced in QLD and ACT?

-Will businesses be required to display coronavirus fact sheets and hygiene guides, such as for handwashing, physical distancing, etc.
+Will businesses be required to display coronavirus (COVID-19) fact sheets and hygiene guides, such as for handwashing, physical distancing, etc.

 A person who owns, controls or operates a food and drink facility which involves members of the public entering any single undivided indoor space, must display a sign at each public entry to each space which states the maximum number of people that can be in the space at a single time (the density quotient rounded down to the nearest whole number).